EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Do we need StateRAMP too?

 StateRAMP applies to state agency contracts.
-Most FedRAMP-authorized systems are accepted by StateRAMP via reciprocity, but some states require additional review.
+Most FedRAMP-aligned consulting expertise systems are accepted by StateRAMP via reciprocity, but some states require additional review.

 Can we use COTS commercial Azure for FedRAMP?